gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * `file()`
 * `dir()`

-### `TestNGOptions.useDefaultListeners`

-We deprecated the `useDefaultListeners` property in org.gradle.api.tasks.testing.testng.TestNGOptions as Gradle now always generates test results in XML format for TestNG based Tests and enabled the HTML report generation for TestNG by default.

 ## Potential breaking changes

 ### `DependencyReportTask` and `DependencyInsightReportTask` no longer fail when dependencies cannot be resolved